Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models

 Initially, the electrostatics was implemented as a sum of Coulomb potentials between classical point charges positioned at the centre of the PP ($q_{PP}$) and the sample atoms ($q_i$):

 where $k_\mathrm{e}$ is the Coulomb constant.
-Simultaneously with improvements of the physics captured by the PPAFM model, the assumption of a rigid sample allowed significant optimizations and acceleration of the simulations.
-Both the electrostatic and the LJ force field can be pre-calculated and stored on a real space grid, from which they are interpolated during the simulations.
-For a large sample containing hundreds of atoms this accelerates the simulations by 1-2 orders of magnitude (see sec.~\ref{tech_implement}).
+Simultaneously with improvements in the physics captured by the model, the assumption of a rigid sample allowed significant acceleration of the simulations.
+Both the electrostatic and the LJ force field are pre-calculated and stored on a real space grid, from which they are interpolated during the simulations, as illustrated in Fig.~\ref{fig_tip} and explained in sec.~\ref{tech_implement}.